How to add a file name pattern filter to an index to control the content that is included.

 You can choose to either include or exclude files based on the specified criteria, but you cannot make a combination query of include and exclude conditions.

-Choose Include matching files or Exclude matching files using the radio buttons at the top, then use the dropdown lists to choose the criteria and the Criteria field to fill in the parts of the file name the filter has to match.
+Use the drop-down lists to choose the criteria and the Criteria field to fill in the parts of the file name the filter has to match.

 Defining a search filter

-To set your search criteria, start by selecting a metadata field in the dropdown list, choose whether the field Contains, Does not contain, Is empty or Is not empty and specify an additional string if applicable.
-You can add additional search criteria by clicking on the Add new filter link.
+To set your search criteria, start by selecting a metadata field in the dropdown list.
+Then choose whether the field Contains, Does not contain, Is empty , or Is not empty and specify an additional string if applicable.
+You can add additional search criteria by selecting Add new filter.

 Important search filter limitations

-Search filters are applied before files are indexed; hence there are some limitations to the types of operators that can be used to create search filters:
+Search filters are applied before files are indexed; therefore there are some limitations to the types of operators that can be used to create search filters.